-The collection shows items made out of upcyled glassware that he found in second-hand shops an got through donations from friends and family.
-He glues the pieces together and transforms them into something else giving them a second life, like for instance a candleholder:
+The collection shows items made out of upcyled glassware that he found in second-hand shops and got through donations from friends and family.
+He glues the pieces together and transforms them into something else giving them a second life, like for instance a candleholder.

-And now Tat Chao has added another design to his collection.
-It’s called ‘Bipolaire‘ and is made by cutting of the bases of two wine glasses and then gluing them face to face with an anodized aluminum ring, which wraps a strip of LED lights in the middle.
+And the design that you see in this post is also part of IN VITRO and is called Bipolaire.
+It’s made by cutting of the bases of two wine glasses and then gluing them face to face with an anodized aluminum ring, which wraps a strip of LED lights in the middle.
 The result is just mesmerizing.
-The Bipolaire looks like a little Zeppelin light or even a very small sea creature.
+Bipolaire looks like a little Zeppelin light or even a very small sea creature.
 The design is so elegant and minimal and it just floats in space.

 “The IN VITRO Collection is a tribute to the beauty and the eclecticism of the glassware and crystalware industry.
 Each product is carefully handmade in Montreal.
 IN VITRO is the rebirth of the rejected, the out of style, the damaged.”